-Usually, when we travel as a family, we prefer Airbnb over hotels.
-Airbnb accommodations are big and spacious.
+Usually, when we travel as a family, we prefer Homestays/apartments over hotels.
+The main reason is that such accommodations are big and spacious.
 At the price of a hotel room or sometimes just a little more, one can get separate rooms, a kitchen, in many cases 2 bathrooms too.
-But this time around, since the plan was made at the last moment, we couldn’t find any Airbnb at the location we preferred.
-Hence, we booked a room at Holiday Inn Express.
+But this time around, since the plan was made at the last moment, we couldn’t find any Homestays at the location we preferred.
+Hence, we booked a room at Holiday Inn Express through Booking.com.

 The difference between Holiday Inn and Holiday Inn Express:

-The major difference between a Holiday Inn and a Holiday Inn Express is that the former is full service, while the latter is limited.
-In holiday Inn express, you wouldn’t find extra amenities like swimming pool, fitness centre, etc., available at Holiday Inn, thereby making Holiday Inn more suitable for families and Holiday Inn Express ideal for short-stay business travellers.
+The significant difference between a Holiday Inn and a Holiday Inn Express is that the former is full service, while the latter is limited.
+In Holiday Inn Express, you wouldn’t find extra amenities like a swimming pool, fitness centre, etc., available at Holiday Inn, thereby making Holiday Inn more suitable for families and Holiday Inn Express ideal for short-stay business travellers.